snowleo/resonite-simple-networking/README.md

-# neosvr-simple-networking
+# resonite-simple-networking
-Rust WebSocket Server for simple communication in NeosVR
+Rust WebSocket Server for simple communication in Resonite

 Build as multiple producer, single consumer queue.
 Several queues can be created via the create api.
 The server does not store any data, it only forwards it to the websocket consumers.